-Short-term investments are carried at cost or amortized cost that approximates fair value, and include the reinvestment of collateral received in connection with securities lending activities, funds received in connection with securities repurchase agreements, and collateral received from counterparties related to derivative transactions.
+Short-term investments are carried at cost or amortized cost that approximates fair value, and include the investment of collateral received in connection with securities lending business activities, funds received in connection with securities repurchase agreements and collateral received from counterparties related to derivative transactions.
 For these transactions, the Company records an offsetting liability in other liabilities and accrued expenses for the Company's obligation to return the collateral or funds received.
 We also purchase securities under agreements to resell.

 Policy loans are carried at the unpaid principal balances.
-Other investments consist primarily of derivative financial instruments and real estate investments.
-Real estate investments are accounted for by the equity method if held for investment, or depreciated cost, net of valuation allowances, if the Company has an active plan to sell.
+Other investments consist primarily of derivative financial instruments.

 Investment income consists primarily of interest and dividends, net investment income from partnership interests and income from certain derivative transactions.
 Interest is recognized on an accrual basis and dividends are recorded at the ex-dividend date.
-Interest income on mortgage-backed, commercial mortgage-backed and asset-backed securities is determined using the effective yield method, considering estimated principal repayments.
+Interest income is determined using the effective yield method, considering estimated principal repayments when applicable.
 Interest income on certain beneficial interests in securitized financial assets is determined using the prospective yield method, based upon projections of expected future cash flows.
-Income from investments in partnership interests, accounted for on the cost basis, is recognized upon receipt of amounts distributed by the partnerships as income.
+Income from investments in partnership interests accounted for on the cost basis is recognized upon receipt of amounts distributed by the partnerships as income.
+Income from investments in partnership interests accounted for utilizing the equity method of accounting is recognized based on the financial results of the entity and the Company's investment interest.
 Accrual of income is suspended for fixed income securities and mortgage loans that are in default or when the receipt of interest payments is in doubt.

-Realized capital gains and losses include gains and losses on investment dispositions, write-downs in value due to other than temporary declines in fair value and changes in the fair value of certain derivatives including related periodic and final settlements.
+Realized capital gains and losses include gains and losses on investment dispositions, write-downs in value due to other-than-temporary declines in fair value and changes in the fair value of certain derivatives including related periodic and final settlements.
 Dispositions include sales, losses recognized in anticipation of dispositions and other transactions such as calls and prepayments.
 Realized capital gains and losses on investment dispositions are determined on a specific identification basis.

-The Company recognizes other-than-temporary impairment losses on fixed income, equity securities and short-term investments when the decline in fair value is deemed other than temporary (see Note 6).
+The Company recognizes other-than-temporary impairment losses on fixed income securities, equity securities and short-term investments when the decline in fair value is deemed other-than-temporary (see Note 6).